FX-Wizard/blog/content/posts/deadline-linux-server.md

 > [!WARNING]
 > libcrypto.so.1.1

-Mongo 4.4.x depends on libcrypto.so.1.1 which does not ship with modern Linux distos like Debian 12 or Ubuntu 22.04.
+Mongo 4.4.x depends on libcrypto.so.1.1 which does not ship with the latest Linux distos like Debian 12 or Ubuntu 22.04.

 You may get an error like:

 `mongod: error while loading shared libraries: libcrypto.so.1.1: cannot open shared object file: No such file or directory`

-Unfortunaly symlinking to the new libcrypto does not work so the easiest solution is to install an older OS like Debian 10 or Ubuntu 20.04.
+To fix this either install the older libcrypto library or install an older OS like Debian 10 or Ubuntu 20.04.

 #### Deadline

+To download Deadline go to the Thinkbox website and grab the download URL.

 http://downloads.thinkboxsoftware.com/